TerminalStudio/lite/README.md

 ## Prebuilt binaries

-Prebuilt binaries are available for Windows Linux, and MacOS on the [releases](https://github.com/TerminalStudio/lite/releases) page.
+Prebuilt binaries are available for Windows, Linux, and MacOS on the [releases](https://github.com/TerminalStudio/lite/releases) page.

 ## Build